Baylene: Oh my goodness. It looks like a very long walk.

-- Golden Sun has it three times across two games.
+- Golden Sun has it three times across two games, corresponding to the real-world Taklamakan, Sahara, and Australian deserts.
 The first one requires you to find water or risk taking massive damage.
-The second just has tornados that will send you back to the start of the level.
-The third has lots of jumping around and steppes.
+The second just has tornados that will send you back to the start of the level if you don't know how to reveal the giant lizard causing them (and hides the game's Bonus Boss).
+The third time has lots of jumping around and steppes.

 - Mario & Luigi: Superstar Saga has Teehee valley, in which Mario And Luigi must guide Peach across to get to a Mushroom Kingdom city.

 - In Secret of Mana the characters must cross a desert in order to reach one of their objective destinations.
 An interesting variant in that the desert takes on some aspects of the Lost Woods, in that you will frequently be recycled to the same location you started in until you find the correct path.

 - In Star Ocean: Till the End of Time, you need to cross a (very small) desert to get to some ruins.
 You quickly dehydrate and have to stand in the water from an oasis in order to recover, making the gameplay in this section exploring as quickly as possible to find the next oasis before you keel over.
 No, we don't know how standing in water rehydrates you.
 Don't think about it so hard.